alexeagleson/nextjs-fullstack-app-template/README.md

 ![Storybook Base Template](https://res.cloudinary.com/dqse2txyi/image/upload/v1649133832/blogs/nextjs-fullstack-app-template/storybook-base-template_uwna7h.png)

-Now I will make a commit with message `build: create BaseTemplate component`
+Now that we're starting to create more files it's good to get into the habit of running `yarn lint` before doing your commits to make sure everything is clean and ready to go.
+I'm going to make a commit with message `build: create BaseTemplate component`.

+## Creating a Real Component

+Since we have our template, let's go through the process of using it to create a real component.